DavidWells/analytics/site/main/source/plugins/google-analytics.md

 | `cookieUpdate`| boolean| true | When cookieUpdate is set to true (the default value), analytics.js will update cookies on each page load.
 This will update the cookie expiration to be set relative to the most recent visit to the site. |
 | `cookieFlags`| text | | Specifies additional flags to append to the cookie.
 Flags must be separated by semicolons. |

-You can add these properties in the `cookieConfig` on the plugin config
+You can add these properties in the `cookieConfig` on the plugin config.

 ```js
 import Analytics from 'analytics'